tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_10/puzzle_10.md

 ## What you'll learn in this puzzle

-This puzzle transforms you from someone who *writes* GPU code to someone who can *hunt down the most elusive GPU bugs*.
-You'll learn the detective skills that separate good GPU developers from great ones.
+This puzzle teaches you to systematically find and fix the most elusive GPU bugs.
+You'll learn the detective skills that distinguish competent GPU developers from exceptional ones.

 ### **Critical skills you'll develop**